ELRabito/Dr.Docsis/README.md

 Dr.Docsis is a PowerShell-based utility designed for automated network performance testing and signal diagnostics using iperf3 to identify bottlenecks in DOCSIS cable segments.
 * These powershell scripts require iPerf3.
 Please download it from [iperf.fr](https://iperf.fr/) and place iperf3.exe and cygwin1.dll in the root folder!
+  "iPerf3 is a tool for active measurements of the maximum achievable bandwidth on IP networks.
+It supports tuning of various parameters related to timing, buffers and protocols (TCP, UDP, SCTP with IPv4 and IPv6).
+For each test it reports the bandwidth, loss, and other parameters."
 * Then follow the steps in https://github.com/ELRabito/Dr.Docsis/blob/main/TUTORIAL_HOW_TO_USE.ps1

 <img src="https://i.imgur.com/eIxAfCj.png" alt="Beschreibung" width="1024">